Blu3Hrt/Retro_Roulette/README.md

 ## Using with OBS

-For streamers, here are some tips for integrating Retro Roulette with OBS:
+To ensure the best streaming experience with OBS, follow these suggestions:

-- **Full Screen Mode:** Play in full screen to maintain a consistent capture size, which is especially helpful if you're not familiar with advanced OBS settings.
+- **Play in Full Screen:** Use full screen mode for a uniform capture size.
+This is recommended unless you're comfortable with more advanced OBS settings for capturing multiple window sizes.
-- **Window Capture:** If you do use windowed mode, set up a window capture source for consistent streaming quality across different games.
+- **Static Window Titles:** In BizHawk, navigate to `Config -> Display... -> Misc` tab and enable "Keep window titles static".
+This helps prevent issues with window capture in OBS.
-- **Disable Messages:** In Retro Roulette, go to `View` and uncheck `Display Messages` to prevent save/load messages from appearing during your stream.
+- **Disable Save/Load Messages:** To avoid save/load messages displaying on stream, go to `View` in Retro Roulette and uncheck `Display Messages`.